deepanshut041/MlAgents/README.md

 **:video_camera: [Watch trained Agent](.)**

-**:warning: Enviroment Solved :x:**
+**:warning: Environment Solved :x:**

 ### Pyramids

 <p align="center"><img src="./media/pyramids.png" height="350px"></p>

-Environment where the agent needs to press a button to spawn a pyramid, then navigate to the pyramid, knock it over, and move to the gold brick at the top.
-Goal is to move to the golden brick on top of the spawned pyramid.
+The Environment where the agent needs to press a button to spawn a pyramid, then navigate to the pyramid, knock it over, and move to the gold brick at the top.
+Here the goal is to move to the golden brick on top of the spawned pyramid.

 **:file_folder: [Implementation](./pyramids)**